 - Wells completed and metres drilled in Canada: Daily Oil Bulletin (Wells Completions – Annual Breakdown by Province and Wells Counts and Metres Drilled – Western Canada), Canadian Association of Petroleum Producers Statistical Handbook table 1.2 (Drilling activity)

-- Trade: National Energy Board (Natural Gas Imports, Exports and Liquefied Natural Gas Statistics, Commodity Statistics for Pipeline Trade, Gas Monthly Summary for the Year), United States Energy Information Administration (Natural Gas Consumption by End Use), Statistics Canada International Merchandise Trade Database and calculations by NRCan
+- Trade: Canada Energy Regulator (Commodity Statistics), United States Energy Information Administration (Natural Gas Consumption by End Use), Statistics Canada International Merchandise Trade Database and calculations by NRCan

 - Prices: Sproule Price Forecast